Short on time but still need to get in a killer session? Battle ropes are your new best friend.

 Having muscle endurance can also cross over everyday activities, like moving furniture or carrying a heavy load (ahem, 15 bags of groceries on one arm …).
 You’ll find you can hold a flexed muscle state for longer without feeling like your muscle is going to give out.

 Most people assume battle rope workouts strictly work arms and upper body.
 In reality, when ropes are done right your entire body should be under tension.
 This is especially true with your core, back, and glutes, which add power to your wave.
 You’ll notice if you attempt to move the rope with just your arms, you’ll quickly burn out.

-Workouts that challenge your entire body engage more muscle groups at once, which can lead to a higher calorie burn and increase growth hormone and testosterone, two hormones proven to boost weight loss and boost muscle growth. [*]
+Workouts that challenge your entire body to engage more muscle groups at once, which can lead to a higher calorie burn and increase growth hormone and testosterone, two hormones have proven to boost weight loss and boost muscle growth. [*]

-Battle ropes also have the unique ability to not only work these large muscles groups, but also the smaller, more important areas we often forget about, like grip, shoulder stabilizers, and obliques.
+Battle ropes also have the unique ability to not only work these large muscle groups, but also the smaller, more important areas we often forget about, like grip, shoulder stabilizers, and obliques.
 As you increase the weight of your rope, your grip strength has to increase in order to control it, while stabilizer muscles like your obliques need to work harder to keep your torso centered while providing power to the wave.

 Keeping the smaller muscles in your shoulders under tension with ropes is also great for increasing shoulder stability.
 This is crucial for preventing shoulder injuries, as it provides a strong base for controlling your KB swings and lifts without overloading the shoulder joint. (read more here on why shoulder stability is paramount for preventing injuries).